pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 21 years old (as of March 29, 2023)</li>
+  <li>He/Him, 21 years old (as of March 30, 2023)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
   <li>I made 81 public GitHub commits during February 2023.
-Fun fact: 81 is the square of 9 and the fourth power of 3. 🤓</li>
+Fun fact: 81 is the number of stanzas or chapters in the Tao te Ching (in the most common arrangements). 🤓</li>
 </ul>